-Creating and using a classroom technology folder that students could take home was such a successful strategy that it was also used as a resource for professional development with teachers within and outside the school.
+The thinking, feedback and discussions were also used as a resource for professional development with teachers within and outside the school.

 Select the headings below to read more.

-A key tool in familiarising students with the new concepts they were learning was the classroom technology folder – a simple A4 clear file folder with notes on every class discussion and examples of student responses.
+A key tool in familiarising students with the new concepts they were learning was the classroom technology folder in physical form– a simple A4 clear file folder with notes on every class discussion and examples of student responses, and also available in a digital form for anytime, anywhere access for students to engage with.
 The folder was always available in the classroom for students to refer to, and they took turns taking it home to show their family what they’d been doing in class and discuss aspects of their learning.
-Dorothy comments that the folder became quite precious to the students, and was a successful strategy for involving parents and whānau in their children’s learning.
-The Technology Strands, Components, and curriculum level 1 Indicators of Progression were included in a separate sheet at the back of the book for parents and whānau to refer to.
+The digital folder was available for those to record a short movie of their thoughts and save into.
+Dorothy comments that the folders became quite precious to the students, and was a successful strategy for involving parents and whānau in their children’s learning.
+The Technology Strands, Components, and curriculum level 1 Indicators of Progression were included in a separate document in the foldersfor parents and whānau to refer to.

-The students were rostered to take the book home, and were given the opportunity to "post" answers to questions written in the book arising from class discussions when students were giving their Technology News, and they could choose to answer questions relating to either science or technology.
+The students were able to access the folders when they wished, and were given the opportunity to "post" answers to questions written arising from class discussions when students were giving their Technology News, and they could choose to answer questions relating to either science or technology.
 The students were very motivated to have repeated turns and were very excited to share their new learning with the class.
 “It was empowering for them to realise that they could even teach the teacher new things,” Dorothy says.
 “All the students were so excited to either correct misconceptions or discover the answer to something new.
 Their enthusiasm made this a totally exciting part of the day.”

 Early in the year, Dorothy began to familiarise her students with technology concepts "little bits at a time".
 She notes that teachers often miss valuable opportunities for teachable moments to reinforce or teach to enhance student literacy and understandings in technology.
 “One way is to display the key words, and for the teacher to build their own understandings by reading the explanatory papers on Technology Online.
 I have colour-coded key words for the three strands, to help me learn the strands, components and indicators for my level.
 Some teachers teach "thinking skills" with activities that they could easily use to make links to technology if they were familiar with the terminology and understandings, but they’re perhaps not recognising this connection.
 In planning her programme, Dorothy looked at ways to maximise the learning opportunities in oral language and news time, and says that teaching the terminology of technology can also be incorporated as a literacy strategy – “for example, in big books, reading groups, shared reading, reading to students, writing about our Technology News, incorporating technology into oral language news – and the little ones love bringing items to share – was an easy way to make a technology time, and the parents and whānau bought into it straight away.
 This way we can have technology all year!”